PANOM683/Module_6_Lab_Exercise/README.md

 1. The file is BigCats.jsx and SingleCat.jsx
 2. I created BigCats component, which is cats array to display a style list of cats with a unique id and fix the warning about keys.
 Also I created a SingleCat component for rendering each individual cat and add an image property for each one.
-3.
+3. Also SignleCat CSS file is related to 6.2.
+I added beacuse to maintain images and make UI Suitable.
 4. So lab 6.2 to work on line 28 and line 41, you will simply remove two comment looks like this /* - */ to able to work code and save.
 (Once finish simply put comments back for next code to work).

 -------Lab Exercise 6.3 - Emoji Component

 1. The file is Emoji.jsx
 2. I created an Emoji component, which initially renders a happy emoji and 'Change Mood' button in the component to switch between 2 emojis when clicked.
 3. When clicked "Change Mood", it will change to happy and sad.
 4. So lab 6.3 to work on line 45 and line 58, you will simply remove two comment looks like this /* - */ to able to work code and save.
 (Once finish simply put comments back for next code to work).

 -------Lab Exercise 6.4 - BigCats6_4 and SingleCat6_4